upenn-embedded/final-project-s25-abstract-stack-machine/README.md

 ### 9. Sprint Planning

 *You've got limited time to get this project done!
 How will you plan your sprint milestones?
 How will you distribute the work within your team?
-Review the schedule in the final project manual for exact dates.
-TODO*
+Review the schedule in the final project manual for exact dates.*

 | Milestone  | Functionality Achieved                                                                                  | Distribution of Work                                                                                                                                        |
 | ---------- | ------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------- |